Scara98/Portfolio/Project 3.md

 ![Project3_img9](https://github.com/Scara98/Portfolio/assets/150705975/42dc50e5-f68b-4c46-ba0f-714eaedf2b1f)
 ![Project3_img10](https://github.com/Scara98/Portfolio/assets/150705975/22c59799-7c77-46bf-86f9-42c9d6015755)

-I calculated the percentage of individuals in each job field by dividing the number of people in a specific job field by the respective group's total.
-This process was executed using Excel's division function for each job field.
+I calculated the percentage of individuals in each job field by using Excel's division function.
 This involved dividing the number of people in a specific job field by the corresponding group total for white women, black women, white men, and black men.

 #### Create a new dataset that has columns that contain occupation, median earnings, sex, race, and percent of people in occupation
 ![Project3_img11](https://github.com/Scara98/Portfolio/assets/150705975/a76e943f-7096-411a-aa8c-17ed1ebeb1f5)